vito-go/mywords/README.md

 - [x] On web version, sensitive functions like `DelDict` are only allowed to be called in the local environment.
 ---

+## Contact and Support**：
+- If you encounter any issues while using this tool or adding dictionaries, or if you want to share your learning experiences and progress with us, please contact us via:
+    - Email：`vitogo2024@gmail.com`
+    - Join Our Telegram Group： https://t.me/+O6mfB2ElB_ViYmM1

 ## Acknowledgements

 We sincerely thank the following individuals and organizations for their support and contributions to this project: